innat/DIP-In-Python/Autoencoder Image Compression/README.md

 ![autoen](https://user-images.githubusercontent.com/17668390/44370229-191ede00-a4fb-11e8-8b7c-ba2ff6fcfcce.png)

-We like to conclude with a briefly overview of Autoencoder.
+[Read](https://iphton.github.io/iphton.github.io/Image-Processing-in-Python-Part-2/#10-bullet) on blog in more details.

+An **autoencoder** is the combination of an **encoder** function that converts the input data into a different representation and a **decoder** function that converts the new representation back into the original format.
 It's a data compression algorithm where the compression and decompression functions are

 - Data-specific,
 - Lossy, and